brazzy/Galgenvogel/README.md

 # Galgenvogel

-Minimalist Roguelike game using the 24a2 framework
+A minimalist Roguelike game using the [24a2](https://github.com/brazzy/Galgenvogel.git) framework.